-This course introduces students to Western literature from the Greeks through the Renaissance, and (for purposes of comparison) to a variety of so-called "non-canonical" texts from writers who until very recently were not studied in college classrooms.
+This course introduces students to Western literature from the Greeks through the Renaissance and (for purposes of comparison) to a variety of so-called "non-canonical" texts from writers who until very recently were not studied in college classrooms.
 Students will examine the poetic and narrative strategies of writers from a variety of classes and cultures.
 Class: 3 hours per week.
 Prerequisite: ENG 120 or permission of the instructor.
-[H,L] (O) 3 credits
+[H,L] (O) 3 credits so-called "non-canonical" texts from writers who until very recently were not studied in college classrooms.
+Students will examine the poetic and narrative strategies of writers from a variety of classes and cultures.
+Class: 3 hours per week.
+Prerequisite: ENG 120 or permission of the instructor.
+[H,L] (Fa,Sp) 3 credits